A-Manning/a-manning.github.io/posts/2020-07-08-appending-braun-trees.rst

 Getting the Odd- and Even-Indexed Elements of a Braun Tree
 ----------------------------------------------------------

-These algorithms are nothing new; they are both components of the algorithm used for `cons`.
+These algorithms are nothing new; they are both components of the algorithm used for :haskell:`cons`.

 .. code-block:: haskell